acicts/Medica-Client/CONTRIBUTING.md

 # Contributing To Auth Bee

-Hi, first of all I'd like to thank you for contributing project Medica.
+Hi, first of all We'd like to thank you for contributing project Medica.
 It's people like you who makes Medica like tools great platforms for the community.

 Following these guidelines helps to communicate that you respect the time of the fellow developers managing and developing this project.
 In return, the also should hel you in addressing your issue, assessing changes, and helping to finalize your pull request.